telerik/kendo-vue/docs/getting-started/typescript-options-api.md

 1. In the `data` options of the Grid:

-   * Load the data from the `categories` and `products` files.
+   * Load the data from the `products` files.
    * Define user friendly column names.

     ```js
     data: function() {
       return {
-        categories: categories,
-        products: products,
+        products: productsData,
         columns: [
           { field: 'ProductName', title: 'Product Name' },
           { field: 'UnitPrice', title: 'Price' },